 If you're trying to make a meal out of the nachos, a good approach is to pile them high with an added sheet pan of simple, roasted vegetables.
 Broccoli and cheese is a classic combo (that even a lot of kids like), so I tend to go that route, but experiment!
 Roast a pan of vegetables while you're making the cheese.
 Easy.

 Choosing Your Chips

 Is it me, or are baked tortilla chips increasingly hard to find?
 I look for baked chips (and sometimes fail).
-And/or ones with added heirloom corn, added quinoa, maca, etc. I also look for lightly-salted (some are SO salty!).
+And/or ones with added heirloom corn, added quinoa, maca, or made from greens, etc. I also look for lightly-salted (some are SO salty!).

 Uses for Your Extra Nacho Cheese

 Any extra cheese is also tops as a sandwich spread, crudité dip, or keep it on hand anytime you're grilling or roasting.

 Bake and serve your nachos on the same plate (or pan).
 I use an oven-proof platter here.
 A baking sheet or sheet pan also works.
 It makes it simple to go from oven to table.
 Pile as many chips as you like on your platter/pan, top with beans, top with cheesy dollops, and bake for a few minutes.
 Don't worry that they don't look particularly nice, everything changes when you add your finishing toppings!
 No need to dirty another plate.

 - 5-6 big handfuls of baked tortilla chips